- February 19, 2020

 The development of ABS has also brought forth the development in traction control systems (TCS), which is ABS in reverse.
 These systems, through the same series of sensors and valves, will detect abnormal wheel speed on hard acceleration or surfaces with low traction and stop wheel spin, allowing you to gain as much traction as possible in the given situation.

 In recent years, some of these vehicles include CAS (collision avoidance system) and use various devices and techniques (radar, cameras, lasers, GPS) that will detect when and an impending collision will happen without intervention.
 Some of these collision avoidance systems will notify the operator with warning lights and alarms.
 At the same time, others also include AEBS (Autonomous emergency braking systems or Advanced emergency braking system) and automatically apply the brakes accordingly to adjust the appropriate following distance.
 While these systems will often be inclusive of each other, they are not the same.
+A good Calgary truck service center knows the difference.

 Gone are the days of shade tree repairs where someone could fix their vehicle themselves.
 Vehicles are equipped with warning lights on the dash that will notify an operator of a failed system, which more often than not require specially trained technicians and often expensive computers and tools to diagnose and repair these complex systems.
 Now, more than ever, we depend on computers to help us in our daily tasks, and driving is undoubtedly one of them.
 Then that owners and operators must insure their vehicles are repaired accordingly to ensure safe operation.

 This technology has been a stepping stone in making vehicles more autonomous in general where today the average consumer can buy a vehicle that can essentially parallel park itself, help us avoid accidents, allow us to maintain following proper distances automatically, and allow an owner to summon their car from its parking space to where they are.
 As autonomous vehicle development continues, there is no doubt that worries of the past will fade, and new ones will appear.
 How a vehicle’s braking component and the process of braking will change as autonomous vehicles develop will be interesting to follow.
 Still, one thing is sure if history serves us, the braking systems of tomorrow will be more complex, more detailed, and safer overall.
+A Calgary truck service center can help keep your braking components running smoothly.